Hanesbrands (NYSE:HBI) Issues FY 2021 Earnings Guidance

-Several research firms have recently weighed in on HBI.
-Barclays boosted their target price on Hanesbrands from $23.00 to $26.00 and gave the company an overweight rating in a report on Friday.
-TheStreet raised Hanesbrands from a c rating to a b rating in a research note on Tuesday, May 11th.
-Stifel Nicolaus raised Hanesbrands from a hold rating to a buy rating and upped their price objective for the company from $18.00 to $25.00 in a research note on Wednesday, May 12th.
-B. Riley upped their price objective on Hanesbrands from $22.00 to $24.00 and gave the company a buy rating in a research note on Friday.
-Finally, Wells Fargo & Company raised Hanesbrands from an equal weight rating to an overweight rating and upped their price objective for the company from $20.00 to $23.00 in a research note on Tuesday, July 13th.
-Two analysts have rated the stock with a hold rating, five have given a buy rating and one has given a strong buy rating to the stock.
-The company presently has a consensus rating of Buy and a consensus target price of $21.50.
+HBI has been the subject of several research analyst reports.
+B. Riley increased their target price on Hanesbrands from $22.00 to $24.00 and gave the stock a buy rating in a research report on Friday, August 6th.
+Stifel Nicolaus upgraded Hanesbrands from a hold rating to a buy rating and lifted their price target for the company from $18.00 to $25.00 in a report on Wednesday, May 12th.
+TheStreet raised Hanesbrands from a c rating to a b rating in a report on Tuesday, May 11th.
+Barclays boosted their price objective on Hanesbrands from $23.00 to $26.00 and gave the stock an overweight rating in a research note on Friday, August 6th.
+Finally, Wells Fargo & Company upgraded Hanesbrands from an equal weight rating to an overweight rating and upped their price target for the company from $20.00 to $23.00 in a research report on Tuesday, July 13th.
+Two research analysts have rated the stock with a hold rating, five have issued a buy rating and one has assigned a strong buy rating to the stock.
+The stock currently has an average rating of Buy and a consensus target price of $21.50.

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, August 31st.
-Shareholders of record on Tuesday, August 10th will be issued a dividend of $0.15 per share.
-This represents a $0.60 dividend on an annualized basis and a yield of 3.02%.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, August 31st.
+Investors of record on Tuesday, August 10th will be issued a dividend of $0.15 per share.
 The ex-dividend date of this dividend is Monday, August 9th.
-Hanesbrands’s dividend payout ratio (DPR) is presently 41.38%.
+This represents a $0.60 dividend on an annualized basis and a yield of 2.94%.
+Hanesbrands’s payout ratio is 41.38%.

-In other Hanesbrands news, insider Joseph W. Cavaliere purchased 13,675 shares of Hanesbrands stock in a transaction on Thursday, May 13th.
-The shares were bought at an average price of $18.76 per share, with a total value of $256,543.00.
-Following the purchase, the insider now directly owns 77,884 shares in the company, valued at approximately $1,461,103.84.
-The acquisition was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, Director Cheryl K. Beebe purchased 5,000 shares of Hanesbrands stock in a transaction on Thursday, May 13th.
-The shares were acquired at an average cost of $19.17 per share, for a total transaction of $95,850.00.
-Following the purchase, the director now owns 14,603 shares in the company, valued at $279,939.51.
-The disclosure for this purchase can be found here.
-0.82% of the stock is currently owned by corporate insiders.

 Hanesbrands Inc, a consumer goods company, designs, manufactures, sources, and sells a range of basic apparel for men, women, and children in the United States.
 The company operates through three segments: Innerwear, Activewear, and International.
 It sells men's underwear, women's panties, children's underwear, activewear, and socks, as well as intimate apparel, such as bras and shapewears; home goods; and T-shirts, fleece, sport shirts, performance T-shirts and shorts, sports bras, and thermals, as well as licensed logo apparel in collegiate bookstores, mass retailers, and other channels.